SarahMason2015/kickstarter-analysis/README.md

 ![Launch](https://github.com/SarahMason2015/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)
  <h4>Analysis of Outcomes based on Goals</h4>
-<p>Louise’s goal is just over $10,000.00.
-According to the data, visualized below, she’s in the middle of the pack.
-If she needs to adjust her goal, this information will allow her to see where the line is.
+<p>According to the data, visualized below, Louise's goal of just over $10,000.0.0 puts herself in the middle of the pack.
+Since Louise has pre-set her goal she has room to adjust to allow for unnecessary expenses, or shortcommings.

 ![Outcomes and Goals](https://github.com/SarahMason2015/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)
 <h3>Challenges and Difficulties Encountered</h3></strong>